lac-dcc/Makara/README.md

 ## Goals

-The MAKARA project (Multi-Architecture Knowledge Analysis and Report Assessment) is designed to rigorously test the depth of understanding possessed by Large Language Models (LLMs) regarding the foundational principles of computer architecture.
-The primary goal is to determine if an LLM can effectively translate program execution behavior across different hardware environments.
-Specifically, the project challenges an LLM with a given program's source code and its corresponding performance counter metrics gathered from an initial architecture (Architecture A).
-The central objective is then to query the LLM to predict and project how those same performance counters would appear if the identical program were executed on a distinct target architecture (Architecture B).
-This cross-domain performance projection serves as a crucial metric for assessing the LLM's true architectural reasoning capabilities, moving beyond mere data pattern recognition to validate its grasp of the underlying hardware-software interaction principles.
+The MAKARA project (Multi-Architecture Knowledge Analysis and Report Assessment) tests how deeply Large Language Models (LLMs) understand the foundational principles of computer architecture.

+The core goal is to determine if an LLM can accurately predict performance behavior across different hardware.
+We challenge an LLM with a program's source code and its performance counter metrics from an initial architecture (Architecture A).
+The central objective is to query the LLM to predict how those same performance counters would appear if the identical program were executed on a distinct target architecture (Architecture B).

+This cross-domain performance projection serves as a crucial metric for assessing an LLM's true architectural reasoning, moving beyond pattern recognition to validate its grasp of hardware-software interaction.

 ---

 ## **Help Us Build a Global Performance Dataset!**

-We're building a collective dataset of **performance counters** and need your help!
-This dataset is a table that associates programs with their counters on particular architectures.
-By contributing, you'll help us create a robust resource for researchers worldwide.
-Besides, you will have access to the entire dataset!
+We are building a comprehensive dataset of **performance counters**, and we need your help!
+This dataset will map programs to their performance metrics on specific hardware.

+By contributing, you'll help create a robust, open resource for researchers worldwide.
+As a collaborator, **you will receive full access to the entire dataset!**

 **Contributing is Easy:** We've created an automated script that handles everything:

-* It **downloads and compiles** our benchmark collection ([Makara/Jotai](https://github.com/lac-dcc/Makara/tree/main/Jotai)).
+- It **downloads and compiles** our benchmark collection ([Makara/Jotai](https://github.com/lac-dcc/Makara/tree/main/Jotai)).
-* It **runs** benchmarks and efficiently **collects** performance counter values.
+- It **runs** the benchmarks and efficiently **collects** performance counter values.
-* It **captures** system architecture details (CPU, caches, etc.).
+- It **captures** system architecture details (CPU, caches, etc.).
-* It automatically **packages** all the results for easy submission.
+- It automatically **packages** all the results for easy submission.

 **Ready to contribute?** Just run the script (see instructions below) and send your data via this [Google Form](https://docs.google.com/forms/d/1ADHlQ2LgZQ-MuuXVd_LyDQ2UDm77Bx1kBDIXt9bX81U/preview).
-Running the script takes about five-six minutes on a standard machine.
+Running the script takes about **five to six minutes** on a standard machine.

 ---

 ## Overview

 The Makara Data Pipeline automates the process of compiling, executing, and profiling programs using `perf`, aggregating the results into a structured dataset.
 It supports distributed execution, making it suitable for large-scale performance analysis or research in compiler optimization and program behavior characterization.

 ---